phodal/awesome-iot/README.md

 * **[JerryScript ★ 1244 ⧗ 0](https://github.com/Samsung/jerryscript)** - A JavaScript engine for Internet of Things.
 * **[luvit ★ 2237 ⧗ 0](https://github.com/luvit/luvit)** - Node.JS for the Lua Inventor.
 * **[MicroPython ★ 3070 ⧗ 0](https://github.com/micropython/micropython)** - MicroPython is a lean and fast implementation of the Python 3 programming language that is optimised to run on a microcontroller.
+* [szl](https://github.com/dimkr/szl) - is a tiny, embeddable scripting engine inspired by Tcl and shell.
 * **[Terra ★ 1248 ⧗ 0](https://github.com/zdevito/terra)** - is a low-level system programming language that is embedded in and meta-programmed by the Lua programming language.
 * **[V7 ★ 576 ⧗ 0](https://github.com/cesanta/v7)** - V7 is a JavaScript engine written in C. It makes it possible to program Internet of Things (IoT) devices in JavaScript.